decentraland/ipfs-node/readme.md

 	$ sudo apt-get install build-essential

-*todo:* harden, set up strict iptables.
+*todo:* harden box.

+## Open ports

+Open 3000, 4001 and 8080 to your VR (use AWS security groups).

+## Start up ipfs daemon

+Allow gateway connections from public web.

+     $ ipfs config Addresses.Gateway /ip4/0.0.0.0/tcp/8080

+Todo: Set ipfs to start at startup.
+I'm not sure how to do this.
+For now run it with `start-stop-daemon`:

+	$ start-stop-daemon --start --background --pidfile /var/run/ipfs.pid --exec `which ipfs` -- daemon

 ## Deploying

 	$ mkdir ~/ipfs-node

-Run `./deploy.sh`.
+Then run `./deploy.sh` locally.
 You'll need a .pem file for the ec2 in the parent of this folder.
 You may get some errors from forever on first deploy but should deploy cleanly a second time.